Pylons/deform/docs/templates.rst

 Deform is compatible with any template engine.

 Even though Deform widgets themselves are rendered in Chameleon, you can place the forms on pages in any template language.
-For example, `Websauna <https://websauna.org>`_ places Deform forms inside Jinja2 page templates.
+For example you can place Deform forms inside Jinja2 page templates.

 The rendered forms are simply Python strings.